Nova (operating system)

 Nova is a Cuban state-sponsored Linux distribution launched in February 2009.
 It was developed in Havana at the University of Information Science (UCI) by students and professors to provide free and open-source software (FOSS) to inexperienced users and Cuban institutions.
 While the initial version was Gentoo-based, the developers switched to Ubuntu beginning with Version 2.1.

-In May 2016 discussions about a new version 6.0 were underway.
-However, by 2016 Distrowatch had marked Nova as discontinued. and its website, www.nova.cu had been taken down.
+In May 2016, discussions about a new version 6.0 were underway.
+However, by 2016, Distrowatch had marked Nova as discontinued, and its website, www.nova.cu had been taken down.
 Nova re-entered development later, and version 8.0 was released in January-March 2022.

-In early 2018 its repositories and download server (repo.nova.cu) was shut down temporarily, with users being told to switch to CentOS, after which Nova resumed development a couple months later.
-By early 2019 the distribution website was again active and DistroWatch listed it as under active development.
+In early 2018, its repositories and download server (repo.nova.cu) was shut down temporarily, with users being told to switch to CentOS, after which Nova resumed development a couple months later.
+By early 2019, the distribution website was again active and DistroWatch listed it as under active development.
+As of February 2025, the distribution's website seems to be poorly maintained or abandoned, with web browsers displaying an alert to visitors about an expired TLS certificate from August 2024.

 Goal and adoption

 The goal of Nova was to achieve "sovereignty and technological independence" and to have it installed on all computers in Cuba where Microsoft Windows is still the most widely used operating system.
 The system was central to the Cuban government's desire to replace Windows.
 Hector Rodriguez, Director of UCI, said that "[t]he free software movement is closer to the ideology of the Cuban people, above all for the independence and sovereignty."
 Other cited reasons to develop the system include the United States embargo against Cuba which made it hard for Cubans to buy and update Windows, as well as potential security issues feared by the Cuban government because of the U.S. government's access to Microsoft's source code.

 Cuba was planning to convert to Nova as its main operating system; once the migration is complete it was intended to be installed in 90% of all work places.
-In early 2011 the UCI announced that they would migrate more than 8,000 computers to the new operating system.
+In early 2011, the UCI announced that they would migrate more than 8,000 computers to the new operating system.
 Beginning in 2011, new computers were intended to come installed with both Windows and Nova.

+As of 2025, Microsoft Windows remains the predominant desktop operating system on almost every Cuban computer, either government- or privately owned.